 After having a terrible 3 hours layover in Chennai, India, starting 1 in the night, I reached Suvarnabhumi Airport around 7 in the morning.
 I was already pretty much cracked up, due to lack of sleep, and I realised the application process, at Suvarnabhumi, might take another few good hours, before I can take any rest.

-And then a VOA rules in Thailand are not as easy as they’re in Cambodia.
+And then a visa on arrival rules in Thailand are not as lineant as the rules of Cambodia Visa On Arrival.
 I was asked for a return ticket as well as all my hotel booking in the country.
-During recent times, and with increasing tourism inflow, the immigration authorities have made verification process as strict as in Malaysia and Singapore.
+During recent times, and with increasing tourist inflow, the immigration authorities have made verification process as strict as in Malaysia and Singapore.
 So be watchful.

 VISA Fee From 1000 to 2000 Baht